 Speed cameras are located across the county to prevent people from speeding.
 There are more than 14 types of camera used in the UK, ranging from the popular fixed gatso camera to average speed check cameras.

-Most in-car navigation devices identify and alert speed limit and camera locations for you, however we publish location, offence and speed limit data or you can view a map of all speed camera types and locations in Cambridgeshire.
+Most in-car navigation devices identify and alert speed limit and camera locations for you, however we publish location, offence and speed limit data that you can view by clicking the link.

 Consequences of speeding